 Factor #4: The Burden of Proof is on the Patient

 Another factor that makes medical malpractice suits so difficult to pursue is the burden of proof that the victim must bear.
 In these types of cases, it’s not the doctor’s responsibility to convince the court of their innocence.
 This requires plaintiffs and their legal teams to thoroughly investigate every aspect of the claim, gather evidence, get expert testimony, and depose any witnesses.
-The amount of time that evidence preparation can take varies from case to case, but will require resources, patience, and clarity.
+The amount of time that evidence preparation can take varies from case to case and will require resources, patience, and clarity.

 Seasoned New York Medical Malpractice Attorneys

 It’s an arduous undertaking to sue a doctor for medical malpractice.
 Victims who pursue claims in court against healthcare providers that negligently hurt them may find the process to be emotional and exhausting.
-Scientific proof must support your case, and the costs associated with obtaining expert testimony often make malpractice cases cost prohibitive.
+Scientific proof must support your case, and the costs associated with obtaining expert testimony often make malpractice cases cost-prohibitive.

 However, many cases are worth pursuing, and an experienced medical malpractice attorney in Rochester can help you determine whether you should file a claim or not.

 For more than 60 years, the attorneys with The Law Firm of Cellino & Barnes have represented thousands of New Yorkers who’ve suffered injuries due to trusted physicians making unreasonable mistakes.
 We fight tirelessly to secure your future treatment and finances so that you can move forward and focus on healing.
 Our membership with the Million Dollar Advocates Forum demonstrates we have the experience and track record to successfully bring medical negligence suits to trial.
 We do this without ever asking for a penny upfront.
 Learn more about how our malpractice legal team can help you by contacting us today.